 EAs are integrated programs in the trading terminal used for automation of trading and analytical processes.
 EAs are more broadly known as algorithmic trading or robots.

-This platform has an integrated MQL4 IDE which allows you to build your own advisors or robots.
+This platform has an integrated MQL4 IDE which allows you to build your advisors or robots.
 This is based on the MQL4 programming language.
-If you don’t have the ability to write in MQL4, you can select pre-made algorithms through the ‘MetaTrader Market’ or the ‘Code Base’ library.
+If you can’t write in MQL4, you can select pre-made algorithms through the ‘MetaTrader Market’ or the ‘Code Base’ library.

-Like with MT4, MT5 also has EA integrated into its platform but it uses the MQL5 MetaEditor.
-Here you can use MQL5 language to build your own robots, scripts/algorithms and indicators.
-MQL5 is a superior language to MQL4 as is very similar to C++.
+Like with MT4, MT5 also has EA integrated into its platform, but it uses the MQL5 MetaEditor.
+Here you can use MQL5 language to build your robots, scripts/algorithms and indicators.
+MQL5 is a superior language to MQL4, as is very similar to C++.
 As a result, the syntax used in MQL5 means you have unlimited possibilities with what you can do with it.

 Early versions of MT5 did not have hedging.
-This is because MT5 was originally designed to be compliant with US National Futures Association (NFA) regulations which does not allow hedging.
+This is because MT5 was originally designed to be compliant with US National Futures Association (NFA) regulations, which do not allow hedging.
 Later versions of MT5 have since introduced hedging via an add-on.
-Hedging is a useful risk management tool as it allows you to hedge opposite side to your position.
+Hedging is a useful risk management tool as it allows you to hedge the opposite side to your position.
 Now that MT5 allows hedging one of the main reasons traders preferred MT4 is no longer applicable.